Rusky Castle

 Places in the Area

-Nearby places include Port of Menteith and Callander.
+Nearby places include Callander and Kilmahog.

 is a small town in Stirlingshire in the of Scotland.
 Tourist publicity calls it "The Gateway to the Highlands" and for once that over-used term is correct: the town sits right on the lowland-highland fault line, with crags looming just north of town, and streams racing out of the mountains to form the River Teith.